btc-vision/opnet-node/README.md

 ## Features

-- **Smart Inscription Execution**: Execution of smart contracts through the WASM VM, handling sophisticated logic and state changes.
+- **Contract Execution**: Execution of smart contracts through the OP-VM, handling sophisticated logic and state changes.
 - **State Management and Proofs**: Robust management of contract states, including computing and validating state changes using Merkle proofs.